THURSDAY, SEPT. 13

 8 MILES, FLAT

 Day 1 begins with a 0.25-mile walk on the waterfront trail to where we board the Oregon Coast Scenic Railroad to the start of our hike.
-Train leaves at 7:15 a.m. sharp; don’t miss the train!
+TRAIN DEPARTURE HAS BEEN CHANGED TO 7 AM.
+Don’t miss the train!
 We’ll ride the train roughly 45 minutes to the Nehalem Bay’s south jetty, which we will follow out to the beach.
 We’ll walk the beach south to the town of Rockaway Beach, pause for a rest stop, then continue down the beach to Barview, at the mouth of Tillamook Bay.
 We’ll follow a park road nearly out to US 101, where a quick bus ride will return us to Garibaldi.

 SATURDAY, SEPT.
 15